ScottTaylor645/EpicTraining/README.md

 ## Description
 ```
-A brief description of your project
+A fitness website dedicated to individuals that are looking to get into the best shape of their lifes.

 ```